 General Government - New IT projects in the 2023-2024 CIP include replacing the AV equipment in the Council Chambers and City Hall meeting rooms as well as support and replacement for mission-critical applications.
-The Facilities CIP includes investments in permanent supportive housing, ARCH Project in Kirkland, Houghton Village Capital Improvements, and upgrades to the PW Maintenance Center.
-A significant new project in 2023 is the \$10.0 million acquisition of the Houghton Park & Ride.
+The Facilities CIP includes investments in permanent supportive housing, Houghton Village Tenant Improvements, and upgrades to the PW Maintenance Center.